mttttrrr/cse15l-lab-reports/report1.md

 ![It will look like this.
 Ignore that there is no password prompt, soon you will not have one either.](report0ssh.PNG)

+It will look like this.
+Ignore that there is no password prompt, soon you will not have one either.

 ## Some Commands

 If you have ```ssh```ed over to the remote UCSD machine, you are now using Linux.
 Here are some useful commands: